 The most notable result is older breaches met with a stronger negative reaction than newer breaches.
 One theory is that breaches were a relatively uncommon occurrence prior to 2012, but as time goes on they become more common.
 This causes a “breach fatigue”, or bed-of-nails effect, in which investors are less shaken by data breaches as time goes on.

-Share prices of companies breached prior to 2012 fell sharply against the NASDAQ, but it’s worth mentioning these stocks were already performing poorly in the six months prior to their breaches.
+Share prices of companies breached in 2012 or earlier fell sharply against the NASDAQ, but it’s worth mentioning these stocks were already performing poorly in the six months prior to their breaches.
 Despite the downward trend and the sharp drop in the first few weeks post-breach, these stocks still performed better on average in the six months after breach than the six months prior.

 Notably, these companies took the longest to recover, bottoming out 109 days following their breaches on average.

-2012-2015: Apple, Adobe, Anthem, Community Health Systems, Ebay, Global Payments, Home Depot, Heartland Payment Systems, JP Morgan, Sony, Staples, Target, T-Mobile, Vodaphone, Yahoo
+2013-2016: Adobe, Anthem, Community Health Systems, Ebay, Home Depot, Heartland Payment Systems, JP Morgan, LinkedIn, Sony, Staples, Target, T-Mobile, Vodafone, Yahoo

-Companies breached from 2012 to 2015 were outperforming the NASDAQ by nearly 10% in the six months prior to their breaches.
-Post-breach, they still did better than the NASDAQ, but only by 1%.
+Companies breached from 2013 to 2016 performed better in the six months following a breach than in the six months prior, but by less than a 1% difference.
 The initial drop directly following breaches was less severe on average than that of the earlier breaches.

 In these analyses, we explored how share prices were affected by data breaches in specific industries.
-We categorized each of the stocks into one of five verticals: healthcare, finance, technology, ecommerce and social media, and retail.
+We categorized each of the stocks into one of five verticals: healthcare, finance, technology, ecommerce and social media, and retail and hospitality.
 Note that the samples for these are quite small, so while they may be of interest, they are not as statistically rooted as the more general analyses.